Top 4 scoring machines power into championship games

 We know these teams can light up the scoreboard; for the first time, the top four scoring clubs in the league make up the final four.
 But if you can’t play solid defense at some point, you’re probably doomed.

-“The only thing we’re thinking is get on the field and get back off the field,” Patriots safety Devin McCourty said after a 41-28 romp over the Chargers that was not that close.
+“The only thing we’re thinking is get on the field and get back off the field,” Patriots safety Devin McCourty said after a 41-28 romp over the Chargers.
 “We play defense.
 We know how hard it is if an offense has a long drive … and if we can go and get stops and get the (New England offense) right back out there.
 It’s tough as a defense, for one, to get the adjustments that are happening, to catch your breath — like, you just feel like you’re out there, you’re out there.”

 If there’s one defense among the final four that might not be on the field for long stretches, it could be New England when it journeys to Kansas City.
 Not because the Patriots are staunch, but because the Chiefs have a tendency to make big plays, to score quickly.